 Learn more about our springs and other points of interest.

 A. Yes, you may tow a boat up to 20′ long.
 We suggest towing your boat behind the houseboat and will provide specific instructions on how to do this when you arrive.
-You will need to bring a long tow rope, not a ski rope.
+We will provide the tow line for you.

 A. Moonlighting Boat Rentals rents small fishing boats and kayaks.
 You can call them direct at 386-738-2788 to reserve and they will have the small boat here when you arrive.
 Our marina crew can assist you with placement of the kayaks onto the back deck of your houseboat and/or assist with getting the tow line ready for the small boat.
 Payment is due upon arrival.